are small needles that are used to prick the skin when testing to obtain a blood sample. Many lancets can be used with a lancing device

 Each brand has different devices that they offer.

-Check out each brand’s website to see the different options and benefits to each one.
+Check out each brand’s website to see the different options and benefits.

 How do I know which lancing device is best for me?